Adrien DUPRIELLE

 Participation in research projects

-- “Economic and Territorial Study of Public Procurement in Montreal,” Ivanhoé Cambridge Laboratory, University of Montreal, 2020.
+• “Economic and Territorial Study of Montreal’s Public Procurement Markets,” Ivanhoé Cambridge Laboratory, University of Montreal, 2020.

 Articles

-Adrien Duprielle, Hélène Rey-Valette, Laura Michel, and Samuel Robert, 2025, “What Leverage Can Be Used to Facilitate Adaptation to Coastal Risks?
+Adrien Duprielle, Hélène Rey-Valette, Laura Michel, and Samuel Robert, 2025, “What Leverage Can Be Used to Shape Adaptation Pathways for Coastal Risks?
 The Case of the Occitanie Region,” vol. 16, no. 1, Sustainable Development and Territories.

 Communications

-- Adrien Duprielle, Hélène Rey-Valette, Laura Michel, and Samuel Robert,“Drivers and barriers to placing coastal areas’ adaptation pathways to climate change on the political agenda: The example of the Occitanie region,” Workshop “Urban Coastal Areas Facing Climate Change Risks: Barriers and Opportunities for Agenda Setting,” June 16, 2025, Sciences Po, LIEPP, Paris.
+• Adrien Duprielle, Hélène Rey-Valette, Laura Michel, and Samuel Robert,“Levers and Barriers to Putting the Adaptation Pathways of Coastal Areas to Climate Change on the Political Agenda: The Example of the Occitanie Region,” Workshop “Urban Coastal Areas Facing Climate Change Risks: Barriers and Opportunities for Agenda Setting,” June 16, 2025, Sciences Po, LIEPP, Paris.

-- Adrien Duprielle, “Studying the ‘spatial restructuring of coastal regions’: A cross-disciplinary exploration of prescriptive expectations and academic challenges,” Conference: “How Do the Social Sciences Help Shape the Society of Tomorrow?”, November 17, 2023, School of Humanities and Social Sciences, University of Montpellier.
+• Adrien Duprielle, “Studying the ‘Spatial Reconfiguration of Coastal Territories’: A Cross-Disciplinary Exploration of Prescriptive Expectations and Academic Challenges,” Conference: “How Do the Social Sciences Help Shape the Society of Tomorrow?”, November 17, 2023, Division of Humanities and Social Sciences, University of Montpellier.

-- Adrien Duprielle, “Rethinking Land Strategies Through the Spatial Reconfiguration of Coastal Areas and Climate Change Adaptation Policies.
-A Comparative Study of the Occitanie and PACA Regions,” 17th Study Day of the Network of Young Land Use Researchers (RJCF), “The Materiality of Land and Its Interactions with the Environment,” January 27, 2023, Gustave Eiffel University, Lab’Urba.
+• Adrien Duprielle, “Rethinking Land Strategies Through the Spatial Restructuring of Coastal Territories and Climate Change Adaptation Policies.
+A Comparative Study of the Occitanie and PACA Regions,” 17th Study Day of the Network of Young Land Researchers (RJCF), “The Materiality of Land and Its Interactions with the Environment,” January 27, 2023, Gustave Eiffel University, Lab’Urba.

 Another project

-Comic Book Workshop, Focus#6 Conference “Alternative Writing in the Social Sciences,” June 2025, Mucem, Marseille.
+Comic Book Workshop, Focus#6 Conference “Alternative Forms of Writing in the Social Sciences,” June 2025, Mucem, Marseille.

 Courses